NOTICE OF PRIVACY PRACTICES

 - Disclosures of a limited data set for research, public health, or health care operations;

 - Incidental disclosures that are an unavoidable by-product of permitted uses or disclosures;

 - Disclosures to business associates who perform health care operations for us and who commit to respect the privacy of your health information.

 We may call, write, text or e-mail to remind you of scheduled appointments.
-Unless you tell us otherwise, we may mail you an appointment reminder on a post card, leave you a reminder message on your voice mail or with someone who answers your phone, and/ or e-mail an appointment reminder.
+Unless you tell us otherwise, we may mail you an appointment reminder on a post card, leave you a reminder message on your voice mail or with someone who answers your phone, text and/ or e-mail an appointment reminder.
 We will not make any other uses or disclosures of your health information unless you sign a written “authorization form.”